dateng2016/notes/voice_agent.md

 -   Get the business name in the close message.
 Ask GPT.
 "Unfortunately, we are closed..."
 Make sure it says "Thank you for calling xyz"

 ## TODO 8.30

--   Call around to see how the first message looks like

-    -   Domino -> "Hello, and thank you for calling {{businessName}}, I'm Eva, your friendly artificial intelligence agent.
-This call is being recorded for quality and training purposes.
-How may I assist you today?"
-    -   Papa John's -> (this one simply says papa johns on xxx street)
-    -   Chickfila ->
-    -   pizzahut ->

--   Transfer message -> Let me connect you with someone who can help you with this

--   takeout and delivery goes to link sending.
--   phone order goes to link sending first as well.
-If asked then transfer.
--   Ask upfront for the inbound sales agent if they need support help.